Secrets of Indochina

 Visit the former Presidential Palace, which is now preserved as a museum, including the underground communications bunkers, headquarters for the Ho Chi Minh City Government during the American War.
 Continue to the History Museum, which houses an excellent display tracing the origins of the indigenous Vietnamese.
 A water puppet performance is housed in the grounds.
 See Notre Dame, an impressive neo-Romanesque cathedral in the centre of city, the ‘wedding cake’ styled hotel d’ville and the former US Embassy.

-Lunch will be taken in local restaurant – then journey to Cu Chi where you will visit the vast underground network of tunnels built first as a defence against the French, and later expanded during the American war.
-It was from here that the North Vietnamese waged their guerrilla warfare and you will marvel at their ingenuity and resilience.
-See secret trapdoors, underground kitchens, living areas and meeting rooms.
+Lunch will be taken in local restaurant and continue to Cu Chi where you will visit the vast underground network of tunnels built first as a defence against the French, and later expanded during the American war.
+It was from here that the North Vietnamese waged their guerrilla warfare; see secret trapdoors, underground kitchens, living areas and meeting rooms.

 Northern Charm Hotel